Skip to main content

 The Cellular Messengers

 Within this complex biological landscape, molecules called inositols function as vital messengers.
 They are naturally occurring substances, structurally similar to glucose, that play a fundamental role in translating hormonal signals into cellular action.
-Two forms are particularly important in the context of PCOS ∞ (MI) and (DCI).
+Two forms are particularly important in the context of PCOS ∞ myo-inositol (MI) and D-chiro-inositol (DCI).

 Myo-inositol is a key player in mediating the signals of follicle-stimulating hormone (FSH), which is essential for healthy ovarian function and egg development.
 D-chiro-inositol, conversely, is instrumental in the insulin signaling pathway, particularly in processes related to glucose storage.